-THE ORIGINAL LINE UP ON TOUR 2017
+THE ORIGINAL LINE UP TOUR

-Your only chance to see SARA, KEREN and SIOBHAN live across UK
+Your only chance to see SARA, KEREN and SIOBHAN live

 True to their original ideology, the idea of reforming the original Bananarama line up for a string of live shows in 2017 began at a kitchen disco in Siobhan Fahey’s home two summers ago.
 Where else?
 ‘It was such a funny night,’ says Keren.
 ‘The girls came over for dinner,’ says Siobhan.
 ‘We had a barbecue, drank some wine and ended up, as usual, dancing around the kitchen.
 I felt like I’d come home’.